 Ellwood City, founded in 1892 as a resort town, had a beautiful amusement park like almost every other city at that time.
 There was a time when about 2,000 parks existed around the country, many parks were built as "Trolley Parks", meaning they were built at the end of a trolley line, as a way to get people to ride the trolleys.
 Ellwood City's Rock Point Park, was built with almost the same concept in mind but as a "Railroad Park".
 Unfortunately, the beginning of the end of Rock Point occurred in 1914 when a spark from the train's engine started a fire that destroyed most of the park.
 Rock Point Park was one of the thousands of parks that didn't survive into the 1990's.

-Since this site was a created in 1999, some new websites about Rock Point Park have been created by some dedicated individuals.
-These sites are fantastic and offer a glimpse into the history that is Rock Point.
-In addition, there's a lot of news surrounding the current property of Rock Point.
-Visit the following links for a wealth of information.
+Since this site was a created in 1999, a site devoted entirely to Rock Point Park was created.
+There's a lot of news surrounding the current property of Rock Point.
+Visit the following link for a wealth of information.

 Rock Point Park - Memories of a bygone amusement park